 Etude 10: Circular Breathing

-"…when all Balinese farmer-flutists can use circular breathing, why not all western flutists can do it?…"
+"…if most Balinese farmers can play their flute with circular breathing, why not western flutists can do it?"

 And indeed, some years later I managed to create an ‘endless’ stream of air and to play an ‘endless’ flute sound!
 It was a wonderful time.
 Being able to play ‘endlessly’ transformed my playing considerably in a unique way.
 One should remember that this was around 1980 and in these days there were nearly no flutists who were able to blow an ‘endless’ sound.
 Eventually I learned that what I was doing - my 'endless' sound - was in fact called circular breathing.

 Ethnic Flutes and Circular Breathing

 Later, when I had the possibility to travel around the world intensively, I was surprised to see that so many flutes around the world do use circular breathing.
 Just to mention a few: the Klui (Thailand), the Suling (Bali, Indonesia), the Saluang (Sumatra, Indonesia) and the Di-zi (China).
 Also many other wind instruments, especially double reed instruments use circular breathing as a traditional technique.
 Another well-known example is the didgeridoo from the Australian aboriginals, actually a trumpet-like instrument.
 While in the western classical flute world we tend to call circular breathing ‘new’, we see that in the ethnic (flute) music world the circular breathing has been practiced for hundreds or even thousands of years.